jhaslowh/UFO_Attack/UFO Attack Design.md

 If UFO is below min distance from ground, push it away from ground.
 Has armor and a shield.
 Shield can reginerate, armor can't.
 Player can beam to ground.
+The player will be able to purchase upgrades and weapons.
+Has an abduction ray to abduct people and animals.

 Upgrades:
-The player will be able to purchase these in game.
-- Armor
+- UFO Armor 1
-- Weapons
+- UFO Armor 2

-Primary Weapons:
+UFO Weapons:
-Player will be able to use these during missions.
 - Laser: (Starting weapon)
 - Machine Gun
 - Missiles
 - Bombs

-Gadgets:
-- Abduction Ray: (Starting gadget)

 **Player**
-Has score and upgrade points (people abducted).
+Has upgrade points (people abducted).
+Has a ray gun when on ground.
+The players health will recharge when in the ship.

 Abduction Types:
 - Normal Human
-- Smart Human
+- Smart Human  (2x Normal Human points)
 - Animal
-Has a ray gun when on ground.
-The players health will recharge when in the ship.

 **Levels**
 Use harder enemies to increase difficulty.